EspertoMagento/EspertoMagento/README.md

 # EspertoMagento

-Questo script permette di ricercare all'interno di un'installazione di Magento una particolare estensione e recuperare tutta la lista dei file.
-Inoltre permette di copiare i file e le directory trovate all'interno di una cartella.
+#Search & Copy Extension:
+This script allows you to search within a particular installation of Magento extension and retrieve the entire list of files.
+It also allows you to copy files and directories found within a folder.

+#Remove Extension:
+This script allows you to remove a particular Magento extension.

-#1- Installazione
+#1- Installation
-- Copiare i file .sh nella root di Magento
+- Copy the .sh file in the root of Magento

-#2- Comandi
+#2- Commands

-Search and copy Extensions:
+Search and copy Extension:
-- Lanciare il file ./search-extension.sh $extensions_to_search
+- Run ./search-extension.sh $extensions_to_search
-- Copiare i files trovati in una directory:
+- Copy files founded within a directory:
 ./search-extension.sh $extensions_to_search $target_directory

-Remove Extensions:
+Remove Extension:

-- Lanciare il file ./remove-extension.sh $extensions_to_remove
+- Run ./remove-extension.sh $extensions_to_remove

 #3- Esempi
 ./search-extension.sh prozoom<br>